 Most embroidery machines come with some kind of QuickStart or getting started guide which can be helpful just to get you going and find all the right buttons etc. Have a look through it but don’t worry if everything doesn’t make sense yet, it will be useful when you’re at the machine and working through it step by step!

-Basic Machine Embroidery Tips To Get You Started
+Basic Tips to Get You Started

 If you’re a seasoned machine embroiderer just getting the hang of a new machine, then feel free to skip this bit.